FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

-\betterparagraph{Memory} FOSI stores $k+\ell$ eigenvectors of size $O(n)$, and temporarily uses $O(mn)$ memory when performing the ESE procedure by maintaining the Lanczos matrix U. In comparison, other second order methods such as K-FAC~\cite{10.5555/3045118.3045374} and Shampoo~\cite{pmlr-v80-gupta18a} incur $O(\sum_{i \in L} d_i^2 + p_i^2)$ memory overhead, where $d_i$ is the input dimension of layer $i$, $p_i$ the output dimension, and $L$ is the total number of layers.
-While less than $O(n^2)$, it is not linear and can substantially exceed $n$ when there are layers with $p_i \neq d_i$.
-For example, for $d_i = 1000$ and $d_i=10$, FOSI with $m=40$ requires approximately 400K parameters while K-FAC requires approximately 1M parameters.
+\betterparagraph{Memory} FOSI stores $k+\ell$ eigenvectors of size $O(n)$, and temporarily uses $O(mn)$ memory when performing the ESE procedure.
+In comparison, other second order methods such as K-FAC~\citep{10.5555/3045118.3045374} and Shampoo~\citep{pmlr-v80-gupta18a} incur $O(\sum_{i \in L} d_i^2 + p_i^2)$ memory overhead, where $d_i$ is the input dimension of layer $i$, $p_i$ the output dimension, and $L$ the total number of layers.